© CEVI Suisse

 News Published on 30 April 2021

-Letter to the President of the European Commission on support measures for the wine sector
+Letter to the President of the European Commission – Exceptional Measures to Support the European Wine Sector

 One year after the first measures provided by the European Commission to support the EU wine sector in the context of the Covid-19 pandemic, CEVI reiterates its request for additional measures and a real EU fund to help European winegrowers overcome the crisis and allow restart of investments.